 - Maximally ask 20 questions per passage

 - Some text passages are not suited for 20 questions.
-Do not make up very constructed and complicated questions just to fill up the 20 - move on to the next text.
+Don't make up very constructed and complicated questions just to fill the 20 - move on to the next text.

 - Try to ask questions covering the whole passage and focus on questions covering important information.
 Do not only ask questions about a single sentence in that passage.

 What is a good answer span?

 - Always mark whole words.
 Do not start or end the answer within a word.